ratt-ru/radiopadre/README.md

 Using with docker
 -----------------

-If you can't do the pip install above for whatever reason, you can use padre with the radioastro/notebookdocker container.
+If you can't do the pip install above for whatever reason, you can use padre with the radioastro/notebook docker container.
 Use the ```run-padre-docker.sh``` script to run it with docker.